OpenEvalProject/evals/manuscripts/elife-25783/v2/manuscript.md

 ## Results

-We re-isolated
+We re-isolated Chloroidium strains from diverse locations around the UAE including coastal beaches, mangroves, and inland desert oases (Figure 1a–b).
+The frequent re-isolation of the species from these different habitats suggests a broad habitat range in the local, predominantly desert, region.
+Due to its ubiquitous occurrence and lipid accumulation phenotype (Figure 1c), we selected Chloroidium sp.
+UTEX 3007 for study as a well-adapted species within the UAE and a potential candidate species of interest for production of oil replacement products (Sharma et al., 2015).

 ![Figure 1.](https://cdn.elifesciences.org/articles/25783/elife-25783-fig1-v2.jpg)

-**Figure 1.:** Chloroidium strains.Chloroidium strains were isolated from samples taken from the indicated locations in (a) the UAE, and (b) within Abu Dhabi city specifically.
+**Figure 1.:** Chloroidium strains were isolated from samples taken from the indicated locations in (a) the UAE, and (b) within Abu Dhabi city specifically.
 Chloroidium strains were found in estuaries, mangrove forests, adhered to buildings, in municipal waters, etc. (c) Chloroidium sp.
 UTEX 3007 stained for lipid bodies with BODIPY 505/515 and observed by fluorescence microscopy (left column) and phase-contrast microscopy (right column).
 (I) Chloroidium sp.
 UTEX 3007 aplanospore displaying palmello-like morphology contrasted with a smaller vegetative cell, (II) two average-sized Chloroidium sp.
 UTEX 3007 cells can be seen in the upper right of the panel while a miniature, recently hatched from an autospore, can be seen in the lower left, (III) Stained oil stores excreted from a Chloroidium sp.
-UTEX 3007 cell, and (IV) a hatched, non-segregating autospore.DOI: http://dx.doi.org/10.7554/eLife.25783.003
+UTEX 3007 cell, and (IV) a hatched, non-segregating autospore.

-## Bioreactor growth
+### Bioreactor growth

+Chloroidium sp.
+UTEX 3007 reproduces via unequal autospores (2–8 cells/division); cells vary greatly in size from 1 to 12 μm in diameter (mean = 6 μm; Figure 2a) and exhibit ovoid morphology, parietal chloroplasts, and accumulation of prominent intracellular lipid deposits (Figures 1 and 2).
+Stationary phase is reached after ~2 weeks of growth in F/2 media (Figure 2).
+Chloroidium sp.
+UTEX 3007 showed robust growth in open pond simulators (OPSs), which generate a sinusoidal approximation of daily light based on geographical information system (GIS) data on daily light/dark cycles to simulate the growth conditions of an outdoor large-scale algae growth operation (Figure 2—figure supplement 1) (Lucker et al., 2014; Tamburic et al., 2014).
+We note that, because OPSs tend to underestimate growth rates compared to actual open ponds (Lucker et al., 2014; Tamburic et al., 2014), the actual productivity in an open pond may be higher.
+Under simulated parameters, growth occurs at 0–60 g/L NaCl and culture maturity (i.e., the transition from log to stationary phase) is reached after about two weeks (Figure 2b).

 ![Figure 2.](https://cdn.elifesciences.org/articles/25783/elife-25783-fig2-v2.jpg)

-**Figure 2.:** Chloroidium sp.
-UTEX 3007.(a) Cell size distribution of Chloroidium sp.
+**Figure 2.:** (a) Cell size distribution of Chloroidium sp.
 UTEX 3007 in late log phase (14 days).
 Cell size analysis was performed using a Cellometer Auto M10 from Nexcelcom Bioscience (Lawrence, MA, USA) on 2 × 20 ul from each liquid algal sample.
 As autospores typically generate six progeny, the distribution was fitted with the sixth order polynomial equation: (a + b*x + c*x2 + d*x3 + e*x4 + f*x5 + g*x6). (b) Growth of Chloroidium sp.
 UTEX 3007 cultures in tris-minimal media supplemented with 0, 0.3, 0.7. and 1M NaCl at 20°C and 400 umol photons m−m s−s of full-spectrum light).
 Cells were grown in a Multi-Cultivator MC 1000 by Photon Systems Instruments (Drasov, Czech Republic.
 See Figure 2—figure supplement 2 for chlorophyll/cell count curve and Figure 2—figure supplement 1 for a growth curve in the open pond simulators (OPSs). (c) Fluorescence intensity of cells (RFUs=relative fluorescence units) measured with a BD FACSAria III flow cytometer (BD Biosciences, San Jose, CA) at mid-log phase (time=day 1, one week after inoculation) and one week into stationary phase (time=day 14) with and without staining (indicated as (+) or (-), respectively, from the lipophilic dye BODIPY 505/515.
-Whiskers indicate range, box edges indicate standard deviation and the box centerline indicates the median fluorescence intensity reading.DOI: http://dx.doi.org/10.7554/eLife.25783.00410.7554/eLife.25783.005Figure 2—source data 1.DOI: http://dx.doi.org/10.7554/eLife.25783.00510.7554/eLife.25783.006Figure 2—source data 2.DOI: http://dx.doi.org/10.7554/eLife.25783.00610.7554/eLife.25783.007Figure 2—source data 3.DOI: http://dx.doi.org/10.7554/eLife.25783.007
+Whiskers indicate range, box edges indicate standard deviation and the box centerline indicates the median fluorescence intensity reading.

 ![Figure 2—figure supplement 1.](https://cdn.elifesciences.org/articles/25783/elife-25783-fig2-figsupp1-v2.jpg)

-**Figure 2—figure supplement 1.:** DOI: http://dx.doi.org/10.7554/eLife.25783.008

 ![Figure 2—figure supplement 2.](https://cdn.elifesciences.org/articles/25783/elife-25783-fig2-figsupp2-v2.jpg)

-**Figure 2—figure supplement 2.:** DOI: http://dx.doi.org/10.7554/eLife.25783.009

-## Lipid accumulation
+### Lipid accumulation

 Upon entering stationary phase, lipid accumulation commences and causes an increase in size, weight (2-6x, ~100–200 pg/cell dry weight), and relative fluorescence of lipophilic dye stained cells (Figures 1 and 2).
 After reaching stationary phase, Chloroidium sp.
 UTEX 3007 cultures remain stable and continue to increase biomass at a reduced rate (Figure 2b).

-Our results indicate that the slowly accruing biomass in post-stationary phase is concurrent with an accumulation of triacylglycerols (TAGs) composed of mostly palmitic acid side-chains (
+Our results indicate that the slowly accruing biomass in post-stationary phase is concurrent with an accumulation of triacylglycerols (TAGs) composed of mostly palmitic acid side-chains (Figure 3a).
+The presence of palmitic acid instead of other longer and more unsaturated fatty acids is expected to increase fitness at higher temperatures because palmitic acid is more thermostable.

 ![Figure 3.](https://cdn.elifesciences.org/articles/25783/elife-25783-fig3-v2.jpg)

-**Figure 3.:** Chloroidium sp.
-UTEX 3007 observed with HPLC/MS and GC-FID, and comparison with other photosynthetic, oleagenic species.(a) Chloroidium sp.
+**Figure 3.:** (a) Chloroidium sp.
 UTEX 3007 fatty acid content estimated by extracting total lipid, creating methyl esters, and running the esters on a GC-FID (whiskers = range, box boundaries = 1 SD, center box line = mean [8 replicates]). (b) Comparison of fatty acid profile of Chloroidium sp.
 UTEX 3007 with that of oil palm (Elaeis guineensis) (Barcelos et al., 2015) and several other algal isolates (Lang et al., 2011).
 Asterisks mark the presence of palmitic acid in Chloroidium sp.
 UTEX 3007. (c) Base peak chromatograms (BPCs) from stationary phase Chloroidium sp.
 UTEX 3007 and Chlamydomonas reinhardtii extracts run in positive mode on an Agilent LC-MS QToF 6538 (Agilent, Santa Clara, CA, USA) using an acetonitrile/ammonium formate/isopropanol gradient.
 Cultures were grown for three weeks in F/2 media with 0 g/L NaCl (freshwater media).
 Triacylglycerols (TAGs) can be seen in abundance in Chloroidium sp.
-UTEX 3007 while Chlamydomonas reinhardtii contained a higher ratio of polar lipids (Dataset 2).DOI: http://dx.doi.org/10.7554/eLife.25783.01010.7554/eLife.25783.011Figure 3—source data 1.Chloroidium sp.
-UTEX 3007.DOI: http://dx.doi.org/10.7554/eLife.25783.01110.7554/eLife.25783.012Figure 3—source data 2.Chloroidium sp.
-UTEX 3007, Elaeis guineensis (Barcelos et al., 2015), and several other algal isolates (Lang et al., 2011).DOI: http://dx.doi.org/10.7554/eLife.25783.01210.7554/eLife.25783.013Figure 3—source data 3.Chloroidium sp.
-UTEX 3007 and Chlamydomonas reinhardtii extracts.DOI: http://dx.doi.org/10.7554/eLife.25783.013
+UTEX 3007 while Chlamydomonas reinhardtii contained a higher ratio of polar lipids (Dataset 2).

-## Intracellular metabolite profiling
+### Intracellular metabolite profiling

 We performed gas (GC-FID for fatty acids and GC-MS for polar primary metabolites) and liquid chromatography (UHPLC/Q-TOF-MS/MS) on cellular extracts of Chloroidium sp.
 UTEX 3007 to characterize its intracellular metabolites.
 Fatty acids were extracted for gas chromatography with flame-ionization detection (GC-FID) analysis at one week after the onset of stationary phase.
 Fatty acid methyl esters were created to compare their abundance with a fatty acid methyl ester (FAME) standard library.
 Comparison with an internal standard (C15:0) revealed that fatty acids had accumulated to 78.2 ± 7.7% (from 8 replicates), and ~41.8% of total fatty acids consisted of palmitic acid at the time of harvest (Figure 3a).
 The palmitic acid content of Chloroidium sp.
 UTEX 3007 was found to be higher than many other known algae (Lang et al., 2011) roughly equivalent to that of palm oil from Elaeis guineensis (Barcelos et al., 2015) (Figure 3b).

 We performed UHPLC/MS-QToF to identify intact and distinct lipid species in Chloroidium sp.
 UTEX 3007 and Chlamydomonas reinhardtii (CC-503) (Figure 3c).
 Microwave-assisted methanol whole-cell extracts were filtered and used for LCMS analyses (Dataset 2).
 Chlamydomonas reinhardtii contained more membrane-type lipids including sphingolipids and monogalactosyl diacylglycerides (MGDGs), which indicated that the accumulation of neutral lipids had not yet commenced under these conditions.
 Chloroidium sp.
 UTEX 3007 contained a larger fraction of triacylglycerols at the conditions tested (3 weeks at 25°C, 400 μmol photons/m2/s).
 In stationary phase Cloroidium sp.
 UTEX 3007 cells, we observed a marked accumulation of mono-, di-, and triacylglycerides.
 These larger lipid molecules formed six notable peaks at the end of the chromatograms where the concentration of isopropanol in the elution solvent was between 70–90%.
 Chloroidium sp.
 UTEX 3007 cultures grown for the same duration, under the same conditions, and having the same chlorophyll a content as Chlamydomonas reinhardtii contained a dramatically higher percentage of triacylglycerols in the final extracts (Figure 3c).

-## Metabolic requirements
+### Metabolic requirements

-To define the spectrum of nutrients and metabolites that support heterotrophic growth, we exposed the strain to hundreds of chemical compounds in phenotype microarray plates (
+To define the spectrum of nutrients and metabolites that support heterotrophic growth, we exposed the strain to hundreds of chemical compounds in phenotype microarray plates (Figure 4a, Dataset 2).
+This method has been used successfully to identify new compounds that support heterotrophic growth in the model green alga Chlamydomonas reinhardtii (Chaiboonchoe et al., 2014).
+Chloroidium sp.
+UTEX 3007 grew on more than 40 different carbon sources, including several desiccation-promoting sugars including trehalose, sorbitol, raffinose, and palatinose (Dataset 2).

 ![Figure 4.](https://cdn.elifesciences.org/articles/25783/elife-25783-fig4-v2.jpg)

-**Figure 4.:** Chloroidium sp.
-UTEX 3007.(a) Biolog phenotype microarrays were run using an Omnilog instrument (Biolog Inc., Hayward, USA) as previously described (Chaiboonchoe et al., 2014).
+**Figure 4.:** (a) Biolog phenotype microarrays were run using an Omnilog instrument (Biolog Inc., Hayward, USA) as previously described (Chaiboonchoe et al., 2014).
 In total, 380 substrate utilization assays for carbon sources (PM01 and PM02 plates), 95 substrate utilization assays for nitrogen sources (PM03 plate), 59 nutrient utilization assays for phosphorus sources, and 35 nutrient utilization assays for sulfur sources (PM04 plate), along with peptide nitrogen sources (PM06-08 plates) were performed (Dataset 2).
 All microplates were incubated at 25°C for up to 8 days, and the dye color change (in the form of absorbance) was read with the Omnilog system every 15 min.
 As the Omnilog instrument does not provide a source of continuous light during incubation, the algae are assumed to be carrying out heterotrophic respiration.
 In addition, a marked increase in the chlorophyll a content and total cell count was confirmed for wells with suggested growth.
 Kinetic curves were plotted from the raw data in the form of heatmaps, and statistical analysis was carried out to visualize the metabolic properties and generate Omnilog values.
 Heatmap density correlates to Omnilog-registered color density.
 In addition to the dye color change, Omnilog also registers color change resulting from the accumulation of other pigments, including chlorophyll a.
 Thus, growth is displayed as cumulative color change density. (b) Extraction and analysis by gas chromatography coupled with mass spectrometry was performed as described in Lisec et al. (2006).
 The color scale corresponds to chromatogram peak areas reported in the GC-MS results in Dataset 2.
 Significant increase of diverse carbon compounds was observed in Chloroidium sp.
 UTEX 3007 (Cm) as compared to Chlamydomonas reinhardtii (Cre), and vice versa for nitrogen compounds.
-These differences may reflect acclimatization to their respective habitats and lifestyles.DOI: http://dx.doi.org/10.7554/eLife.25783.01410.7554/eLife.25783.015Figure 4—source data 1.DOI: http://dx.doi.org/10.7554/eLife.25783.01510.7554/eLife.25783.016Figure 4—source data 2.Chloroidium sp.
-UTEX 3007 (Cm) and Chlamydomonas reinhardtii (Cre) intracellular polar metabolites.DOI: http://dx.doi.org/10.7554/eLife.25783.016
+These differences may reflect acclimatization to their respective habitats and lifestyles.

 Although Chloroidium species have been documented to accumulate the pentose ribitol, to date, no green alga has been shown to use a pentose sugar (for example arabitol and lyxose, which Chloroidium sp.
 UTEX 3007 can assimilate) for heterotrophic growth.
 Thus, our experiments show that some green algae have a wider range of sugar utilization than previously recognized.
 Because Chloroidium sp.
 UTEX 3007 was able to use common plant polysaccharides and sugars, including cellulose, fructose, and fucose for heterotrophic growth (Figure 4), our nutrient assays suggest a herbivoric capacity for the Chloroidium species.
 Strikingly, growth on L-glucose was also observed in our assays.